prash813/microcloud-demo/microcloud-demo-setup.md

 ## Running some workload on Microcloud

-- This particular example demonstrate a workload where webservices for controlling matter home automation devices running under lxc containers.
+- This particular example demonstrate a workload where web-services for controlling matter home automation devices running under lxc containers.

 - One web service for commissioning matter devices.